 This course provides theory and hands-on experience in automotive engine mechanical systems including: theory of operation, service, diagnosis and repair including the following topics: valve train components and procedures, engine block components and procedures, disassembly and reassembly skills and engine mechanical troubleshooting tests.
-A test fee for the appropriate Automotive Service Excellent (ASE) Student Exam is required.
+A \$20.00 test fee for the appropriate Automotive Service Excellent (ASE) Student Exam is required.
+A uniform is required for this course.

-Transfer Status: None Degree Applicable: AA/AS COD GE:None CSU GE:None IGETC:None
+Transfer Status: None Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None